theblockstalk/upgradeable-proxy/README.md

 As per point 2 in Section 3.3.2 You can't, contract initialization is not done during deployment as normal.
 As such a special initialize() function has been built to allow for variable initialization as needed.
 To initialize the conract:
 1. Overload the Upgradeable.initialize() function with the required variable setters.
 Alternatively, if arguments need to be provided during initialization, then you can create an overloaded initialize function with arguments e.g. initialize(uint).
 If this is the case you should overload the initialize() and make this function revert: this ensures it cannot be accidentally called.
 Make sure that any initialization function uses the initializeOnceOnly modifier.
 2. After deploying the contract, call the initializer.
 3. After upgrading the contract with upgradeTo(address), call the initializer.
-Alternatively, to call upgradeTo and initialize atomically, get the message data needed to call the initialize() function and pass it as a second argument in the overloaded function upgradeTo(address, bytes)
+Alternatively, to call upgradeTo and initialize atomically, get the message data needed to call the initialize() function and pass it as a second argument in the overloaded function upgradeTo(address, bytes).

+See _UintInitialize.js_ tests for examples.

 ### 3.5 Upgrade safety and protection